ziyoung/better-wilcom-docs/wilcom-docs/Automatic/automatic/Auto-digitize_entire_designs.md

 ![automatic00047.png](assets/automatic00047.png)

-3Use the Color Allocation panel to omit unwanted colors.
+3. Use the Color Allocation panel to omit unwanted colors.
 Use the Locate button to isolate selected colors.

 ![automatic00050.png](assets/automatic00050.png)

-4Select a conversion method for color processing.
+4. Select a conversion method for color processing.
 By default, bitmap colors are added to the current [colorway](../../glossary/glossary).
 Optionally, select a specific thread chart to match to or match colors to the current palette.

 ![automatic00053.png](assets/automatic00053.png)

-5Optionally, add outlines to all detected shapes.
+5. Optionally, add outlines to all detected shapes.
 Tick Add outlines and select a palette color from the droplist.
 This has the effect of reinforcing all color blocks with continuous, branched running stitches.

 ![automatic00056.png](assets/automatic00056.png)

-6Click OK to process the image.
+6. Click OK to process the image.

 ![automatic00059.png](assets/automatic00059.png)

-7Edit object properties as preferred, including colors, stitch types, and so on.
+7. Edit object properties as preferred, including colors, stitch types, and so on.
 Even convert run outlines to satin borders.

 - Use the Color-Object List and/or Sequence toolbar to optimize the stitch sequence of your auto-digitized objects.
 - Use the Closest Join and/or the Reshape tool to minimize connectors.